 This permit does not authorize discharge of leachate or process water from solid waste handling activities except as provided under WAC 173-350-990 (inert waste).

-OTHER/UNPERMITTED USES OF SITE

-All activities at the permitted site must have the appropriate permits for those uses.
-This permit does not cover any discharge from uses not falling within the NAICS/SIC codes covered by the General Sand and Gravel Permit.
-No discharge is allowed from any activities unless it is either covered under this permit’s NAICS/SIC code criteria or is covered by a separate individual wastewater discharge permit.

 PERMIT APPLICATION

-How to Apply for General Permit Coverage for Non-Portable Facilities
+How to Apply for Permit Coverage

-All new facilities, un-permitted existing facilities, and permitted existing facilities that intend to obtain coverage or implement a significant process change must submit a completed and signed “Sand and Gravel General Permit Application for Coverage” form (ECY 070-31) to Ecology.
+All new facilities and un-permitted existing facilities that intend to obtain coverage, and permitted existing facilities planning a significant process change must submit an application electronically using Ecology’s Water Quality Permitting Portal – Permit Coverage Notice of Intent (NOI) application, unless the applicant applies for and receives an Electronic Reporting Waiver from Ecology.
+Applicants that have received a waiver from Ecology must submit a completed and signed application to the appropriate regional Ecology office.

-The Permittee must submit the application for coverage no less than one hundred and eighty (180) days before beginning any activity that may result in the discharge of any pollutant.
+The Permittee must submit the application no less than one hundred and eighty (180) days before beginning any activity that may result in the discharge of any pollutant.
 No discharge is authorized until the effective date of permit coverage as provided in Special Condition S12.C below.
-New facilities proposing to discharge to surface waters should review condition S4.B above.

-Facilities with stormwater discharge to a storm sewer operated by any of the following municipalities must send a copy of their application for coverage to the appropriate municipality: Seattle, King County, Snohomish County, Tacoma, Pierce County, and Clark County.
+Facilities with stormwater discharge to a storm sewer operated by any of the following municipalities must send a copy of their application to the appropriate municipality: Seattle, King County, Snohomish County, Tacoma, Pierce County, and Clark County.

-All new facilities and permitted existing facilities planning a significant process change must:
+All new facilities, and permitted existing facilities planning a significant process change must:

 Satisfy public notice requirements in WAC 173-226-130(5).
-Ecology will provide instructions for complying with public notice requirements.

 Certify that the applicable SEPA requirements have been met.

-Meet the requirements of Chapter 173-240 SUBMISSION OF PLANS AND REPORTS FOR CONSTRUCTION OF WASTEWATER FACILITIES
+Meet the requirements of Chapter 173-240 WAC, SUBMISSION OF PLANS AND REPORTS FOR CONSTRUCTION OF WASTEWATER FACILITIES

 A Permittee may include in the application for coverage, activities that are, or could be performed by an operator(s) other than the Permittee.
 These activities may be ongoing or intermittent.
 As the permit holder, the Permittee is responsible for compliance with all conditions of the permit.

+New facilities that propose to discharge to a segment of a waterbody on the current EPA-approved 303(d) list for turbidity or fine sediment must conduct turbidity monitoring in accordance with an Ecology-approved Quality Assurance Project Plan that includes receiving water monitoring to demonstrate the discharge does not cause or contribute to the impairment.
+The applicant/Permittee must contact Ecology before developing a Quality Assurance Project Plan.

+New facilities that propose to discharge to surface water must conduct a receiving water study for two years when Ecology determines, at the time of application, that there is a potential for violation of water quality standards.
+The study consists of measuring the receiving water flow and temperature and discharge flow and temperature at the time of critical flows.
+The applicant/Permittee must contact Ecology before developing a receiving water study plan.
+If Ecology determines a receiving water study is required, the receiving water study plan must be completed before operations are begun.

-How to Apply for and Maintain Permit Coverage for Portable Facilities
+Permit Coverage for Portable Facilities

-S12.AAn owner and/or operator of a portable concrete batch plant, portable asphalt batch plant, or portable rock crusher may obtain general permit coverage to operate the portable facility throughout Washington State by submitting a completed and signed “Application for Coverage for Portable Operations” form (ECY 070-35) to Ecology.
-New facilities (i.e. facilities that did not operate in Washington State prior to February 4, 2005) must comply with S9.A.3 at the time of application.
-No discharge is authorized until the effective date of permit coverage as provided in Special Condition S9.C.

-Permit coverage will apply only to the specific portable facility identified in the “Application for Coverage for Portable Operations” form.
+All portable facilities that are new facilities, un-permitted existing facilities, and permitted existing facilities planning a significant process change must comply with the requirements in S12.A.
+Permit coverage will apply only to the specific portable facility identified in the application.
 Permit coverage is provided for the portable facility at sites throughout the state subject to the following requirements: